The cohomology of Deligne-Lusztig varieties for the general linear group: Introduction

-The gradings are not canonical as there are in general plenty of choices.
-Moreover, if $v \prec w$, the restriction map $H^i(\overline{X}(w)) \to H^i(\overline{X}(v))$ is highly not a graded homomorphism.
-But we shall see that it is at least quasi-isomorphic to such a homomorphism for an appropriate choice of gradings.
-More generally, we analyse in this respect the spectral sequence attached to $\overline{X}(w)$ and its divisors.
-By weight reasons the above spectral sequence degenerates in $E_1$ and we believe that it can be evaluated via the following approach.
+In a next step we analyse the above spectral sequence attached to $\overline{X}(w)$ and its divisors.
+By weight reasons the spectral sequence degenerates in $E_1$ and we believe that it can be evaluated via the following approach.

-\begin{conj*} Let $w\in F^+$ and fix an integer $i\geq 0.$ For $v\preceq w$, there are gradings $H^{2i}(\overline{X}(v))=\bigoplus\limits_{z\preceq v \atop \ell(z)=i}i^G_{P^v_z}(-\ell(z))[-2\ell(z)]$ such that the complex
+\begin{conj*} Let $w\in F^+$ and fix an integer $i\geq 0.$ For $v\preceq w$, there are gradings $H^{2i}(\overline{X}(v))=\bigoplus\limits_{z\preceq v \atop \ell(z)=i}i^G_{P^v_z}(-\ell(z))$ such that the complex

-is quasi-isomorphic to a direct sum $\bigoplus_{z\preceq w \atop \ell(z)=i} H(\cdot)_z$ of complexes of the shape
+is quasi-isomorphic to a direct sum $\bigoplus_{z\preceq w \atop \ell(z)=i} H(\,\cdot\,)_z$ of complexes of the shape

-(Here the maps $i^G_{P^v_z} \to i^G_{P^v_{z'}}$ in the complex are induced - up to sign - by the double cosets of $1$ in $W_{P^v_z}\setminus W/W_{P^v_{z'}}$ via Frobenius reciprocity.
+(Here the maps $i^G_{P^v_z} \to i^G_{P^{v'}_{z}}$ in the complex are induced - up to sign - by the double cosets of $1$ in $W_{P^v_z}\setminus W/W_{P^{v'}_{z}}$ via Frobenius reciprocity.
 Further $i^G_{P^v_{z}}=(0)$ if $z\npreceq v.$). \end{conj*}

+A similar statement holds true for period domains over finite fields \cite{DOR}.
 We are able to prove the conjecture is some cases.
 Additionally, we prove how to reduce the issue to the case where $w$ is again of the form $w=sw's.$

 \begin{thm*} i) The conjecture is true for Coxeter elements $w$.